UK specialist DRS racing to decarbonise

 Britain’s most powerful trains

-Having started its corporate life as a subsidiary of the Nuclear Decommissioning Agency, DRS is synonymous with the safe transporting of flasks of radioactive materials.
+Having started its corporate life as a subsidiary of the Nuclear Decommissioning Authority, DRS is synonymous with the safe transporting of flasks of radioactive materials.
 To ensure reliability, the short flask trains are routinely double headed, which means DRS runs the most powerful trains in Britain, measured by power-to-weight.
 “It’s the nature of our work which has set us apart in the industry.
 We’re always looking to accommodate our customers’ needs and we work very closely with them.
 Obviously nuclear is at our core but our intermodal, SCO, charter and TOC work are key to the future of the company.
 Our services lend themselves to customers who require an extremely high level of performance and operate in the critical rail transport arena.”

 Keeping the lights on and shelves full